Pennsylvania Route 100: History

-In 2003, the southern terminus of PA 100 was moved from the Delaware border to its current location at US 202, being rerouted to follow the freeway connecting US 202 to Exton.
-PA 100 was truncated in order to reduce truck traffic along rural roads and on the streets through West Chester.
-Plans to remove the PA 100 designation along this stretch date back to 1990 when the municipalities along the route, with support from the West Chester Regional Planning Commission, passed resolutions to remove the designation.
-The plan was approved by the Chester County Planning Commission in 1999 and was approved by PennDOT in 2002.
-The truncation of the route caused confusion to motorists and affected businesses along the route.
-Chadds Ford Township placed "Old Route 100" signs along the former alignment to reduce motorist confusion.
-The former route of PA 100 between the Delaware border and Exton was designated SR 3100 in Chester County and SR 3101 in Delaware County, which follows Chadds Ford Road, Creek Road, PA 52, US 322 Bus., North High Street, and Pottstown Pike.
-Delaware continues to designate DE 100 starting at the state line and continuing south 9 mi to its terminus at DE 4 south of Elsmere.

-In 2002, construction began on a bypass route for PA 100 and US 222 around Trexlertown.
-On September 29, 2005, PA 100 was rerouted to bypass the community to the west along the four-lane divided Trexlertown Bypass.
+In 2002, construction began on the Trexlertown Bypass, a four-lane divided highway route for PA 100 and US 222 that would bypass Trexlertown to the west.
+PA 100 was rerouted onto the bypass upon its completion on September 29, 2005.
 The former alignment through Trexlertown became known as Trexlertown Road, which is designated SR 6100.
-US 222 was moved onto the bypass on September 28, 2007, following the extension of the bypass east to allow US 222 to bypass the community.
+US 222 was moved onto the bypass on September 28, 2007, following the opening of an extension of the bypass east that allowed US 222 to bypass Trexlertown.
 The bypass cost $144 million to build.

-In 1988, plans were made to bypass the section of PA 100 through Eagle which was narrow and suffered from traffic congestion.
-A bypass to the east of the community was proposed as opposed to adding turn lanes along the existing route as the latter would have required the demolition of several buildings.
-The Eagle Bypass was delayed for years by funding issues.
-Construction on the Eagle Bypass was slated to begin in 2003.
-The bypass was completed between Byers Road and PA 100 north of Eagle in fall 2005.
-The remainder of the bypass south to PA 100 south of Eagle was completed on August 19, 2009.
-The bypass was called Graphite Mine Road and is designated as SR 1055 from PA 100 south of Eagle north to Byers Road and is a township road from Byers Road north to PA 100 north of Eagle.
-PA 100 continues to follow Pottstown Pike through the center of Eagle.
+In 2003, the southern terminus of PA 100 was moved from the Delaware border to its current location at an interchange with US 202, being rerouted to follow the former "PA 100 Spur" freeway connecting US 202 to Exton.
+PA 100 was truncated in order to reduce truck traffic along the streets of downtown West Chester and the rural roads south of the borough.
+Plans to remove the PA 100 designation along this stretch dated back to 1990 when the municipalities along the route, with support from the West Chester Regional Planning Commission, passed resolutions to remove the designation.
+The plan was approved by the Chester County Planning Commission in 1999 and was approved by PennDOT in 2002.
+The sudden truncation of the route caused confusion to motorists and affected businesses along the route, resulting in Chadds Ford Township placing "Old Route 100" signs along the former alignment to reduce motorist confusion.
+The former route of PA 100 between the Delaware border and south of Exton was designated SR 3100 in Chester County and SR 3101 in Delaware County, following Chadds Ford Road, Creek Road, Lenape Road, Price Street, High Street, and Pottstown Pike.
+Delaware continues to designate DE 100 starting at the state line where PA 100 formerly was and continuing south 9 mi to its terminus at DE 4 south of Elsmere.